ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 📌 **Non-parametric models**

-Non-parametric models like kNN, decision tree do not have the assummption of normality of input variables.
+Non-parametric models like kNN, decision tree do not have the normality assumption.
 A variable transformation is usually not required while training non-linear models.
 Yet, predictions from such models often become reliable when the independent variables are normal.

 Normality helps by offering better properties due to the CLT.